nmarus/docker-haproxy-certbot/README.md

 The description of the 3 mapped volumes are as follows:

-* `/usr/local/etc/haproxy/haproxy.cfg` - The configuration file for HAProxy
+* `/config` - The configuration file location for haproxy.cfg
 * `/etc/letsencrypt` - The directory that Let's Encrypt will store it's configuration, certificates and private keys. **It is of significant importance that you maintain a backup of this folder in the event the data is